sofiazauner/colours-of-wine/backend/README.md

 firebase emulators:start
 ```

-and then comment the cloudfunctions.net baseURL in the app's main.dart file,
+Choose the right cloudfunctions.net(production)/localhost(testing) baseURL in the app's config.dart file.
-and uncomment the localhost one.
-Then you can just edit the file and the
-functions update automatically.
+Then you can just edit the file and the functions update automatically.